teleivo/critic/README.md

 It should also print something like

-`Maven build order - critical path ends at org.hisp.dhis:dhis-service-reporting:jar and takes 12.30min`
+`Maven build order - critical path ends at org.hisp.dhis:dhis-web-api-test[PT6.949S] and takes 17.63min`

 ## What next?